 The diagram below shows how this process works and how it becomes smarter and better.

 3. Bringing It Together¶

-Once all strategy results have been evaluated, InTime determines if the design goal and targets have been met.
-If so, InTime has succeeded.
-If not, a next iteration of the flow will be started using the best result of the previous iteration as the basis (referred to as the parent revision throughout the documentation).
+Once all strategies have been compiled, InTime determines if the design goals and targets are met.
+If so, optimization has succeeded.
+If not, the next iteration of the flow will be started using the best result of the previous iteration as the reference (referred to as the parent revision throughout the documentation).

-To cater to the needs of a wide range of situations and applications, there are different recipes available in InTime.
-These recipes may work on different aspects of the design such as, e.g. syntheis, incremental optimization, tackling high fanout, placement randomizations and even floorplanning.
+To cater to the needs of a wide range of situations and applications, InTime provides different optimization methods called recipes.
+These recipes work on different aspects of the design such as synthesis, floorplanning, place and route, overclocking, incremental optimization, tackling high fanout nets and floorplanning.